manoelhc/restafari/README.md

 ```

 Run Restafari with --help for further details.
-We are working to delivary a better documentation as well. :)
+We are working to deliver a better documentation as well. :)